 Major Changes in CAT Exam Pattern

 Since its computerization, CAT Exam Pattern has undergone several major transformations.
 The conventional pen and paper based test was replaced by computer based test in 2009.
-The number of sections kept flipping back and forth between 2 and 3 till 2015 when IIMs decided to stick with three sections.
+The number of sections kept flipping back and forth between 2 and 3 till 2015 when IIMs decided to stick with 3 sections.
 The number of sections has not changed since then, though the number of number of MCQs and non-MCQs remains unpredictable.

 The list of structural and content wise changes in CAT Exam Pattern has been tabulated below for reference: